Career : 2012 -

 The appointment of former Hawthorn assistant coach Brendon Bolton to the senior job at Carlton preceded a big turnover of both the player roster and the coaching panel prior to the 2016 season.
 The Blues were once again slow out of the blocks, and lost the first four games before staging a remarkable recovery to win the next four straight.
 Casboult enjoyed his best game for some time in Carlton’s victory over Collingwood in round 7, when he collected 17 possessions, 11 marks and three goals – but in the opening minute of the next weekend’s game against Port Adelaide, he crashed to the ground clutching his knee in pain and it looked like another season was about to end.

 Conflicting reports over the next few days at first ruled Levi out for the year, then months, then weeks.
 In the end, he missed just one game, and came back into the side for Carlton’s sensational victory over Geelong at Docklands in round 10.
-After completing the season with 18 goals from 20 games, Casboult signed a 12 month extension to his contract, but still the question remains – will 2017 finally be the year that Levi justifies his ability, and emerges as an elite player?
+After completing the season with 18 goals from 20 games, Casboult signed a 12 month extension to his contract, and in 2017 exceeded that again with a 34 goal season - his best and for the first time, the best in the Club.
+Hopes arose that the Blues had best found a way to utilise Casboult as this forward / part-time ruck.
+Could he exceed this and be a 40 goal kicker?

 MilestonesCarlton Goals Record by Guernsey Number : Levi became the goals record-holder for guernsey no. 41 in round 10, 2015